bevyengine/bevy-website/content/news/2022-11-05-bevy-0.9/index.md

 app.add_system(some_exclusive_system)
 ```

-We've also expanded exclusive systems to support more system parameters, which vastly improves the user experience of writing exclusive systems, and makes them more efficient by caching state across executions.
+We've also expanded exclusive systems to support more system parameters, which vastly improves the user experience of writing exclusive systems and makes them more efficient by caching state across executions.

-[`SystemState`] can now be used to use "normal" system parameters from inside an exclusive system:
+[`SystemState`] enables using "normal" system parameters from inside an exclusive system:

 ```rust
 // Old